un7c0rn/stopthevirus/README.md

 ## Unit Tests

 Running the unit tests is a good way to get started with development.
+In general, a technical goal here is to minimize the number of dependencies as much as possible.

 To run the unit tests: